Greg Barz, Faculty Head of North House

 North House is more than a grand, historic building.
 It is a special residence to 180 students.
 Students quickly claim North as a unique, nurturing ‘home’.
 It will come as no surprise that North House celebrates musical traditions from around the world and from our own Vanderbilt community.
 North House Rocks!
 Residents attend concerts together, gather for House jam sessions, dine with visiting musicians, form bands, and produce recordings!
 Our goal is to make sure that North House rocks!

-Located in the Historic District of The Commons, North House is the closest residence hall to main campus.
+Located in the Historic District of The Ingram Commons, North House is the closest residence hall to main campus.
 Approximately 180 residents enjoy modern features in a renovated six-story building.
-On the first floor, students have access to a fully equipped electronic classroom and 2 lounges.
-There are 2 lounges and 2 practice rooms on the second floor.
+On the first floor, students have access to a fully equipped electronic classroom and two lounges.
+There are two lounges and two practice rooms on the second floor.
 The third floor is home to the apartment housing North’s Faculty Head of House in addition to a newly expanded central lobby.
 The sixth floor houses a central atrium and kitchen for use by all residents.
 The building is fully air-conditioned and wireless.
 Corridors, common areas, and student rooms are carpeted.

 Click and drag to explore a 360º view of a Crawford room.